nowane/Asteroids/TESTING.md

         > As an aesthetic choice decided to have the full hangman image displayed before the game starts.
 Otherwise the gamefield looks a bit too clean when the used first visits the page.

     - Hangman figure displays parts of the hangman even after correct input.
 For example: When the user guesses a letter correctly, there isn't a new part of the hangman displayed, however when the user after this guesses incorrectly, the hangman figure displays two new parts instead of one.
+        > Eventually I found out that I simply used the variable which concerned all letter input, not just the wrong one.
+I expected this from the start, still apparently I somehow missed it when I checked it.

 - Documentation of any open bugs (ideally, test cases should focus on each individual section of every page on the website).